flyteorg/flyte/rfc/system/5598-deterministic-errors-distributed-training.md

 ## 8 Unresolved questions

-Are there any problems regarding backwards compatability?
+Are there any problems regarding backwards compatibility?
 What happens when the flytekit and distributed task plugin version do not upload multiple error files but the backend expects multiple ones (and vice versa)?

 ## 9 Conclusion